kubepmix/kubepmix/docs/jobs.md

           image: ghcr.io/kubepmix/simplempi:latest
 ```

-Job replicas will receive consecutive ranks in the order they are intercepted by admission webhook - so no order is guaranteed.
+KubePMIx will create the MPI world of 4 (as specified in `parallelism`).
+Job replicas will receive consecutive as they're intercepted by admission webhook - so no order is guaranteed.
 Use Kubernetes topology contrains (`nodeSelector`, `nodeAffinity`, etc.) and device configuration (DRA, device plugins) to control number of ranks per node and number of devices and resources attached to each rank.

 ### See more